 The potential exists to expand county-operated bus service to replace or supplement WMATA provided service.
 Should this be the case, the West Falls Church-VT/UVA Metro Station should be given consideration for county-provided service.
-As part of the Station's feeder service, consideration should be given to providing shuttle bus service between the Tysons Corner area and the Metro Station.
+As part of the Station's feeder service, consideration should be given to providing shuttle bus service between the Tysons area and the Metro Station.
 This service would be intended to increase reverse and off-peak ridership.
 Consideration should also be given to providing a peak period shuttle bus service from the apartments and condominiums at Idylwood Road and Leesburg Pike to the station.
-This service would be more effective than a pedestrian pathway through the Service and Inspection Yard which was found to be infeasible.
+This service would be infeasible.
 The county's current carpool/vanpool matching services, which are provided through the RIDESOURCES program, should be continued.